mui/material-ui/docs/pages/blog/2020-q3-update.md

   Note that the API not only allows to match a single prop, but also a combination of props.
   This is especially interesting to resolve the conflict when different variants try to modify the same CSS property.

-  Hopefully in the future we will be able to take advantage of the variant feature [coming in Figma](https://help.figma.com/hc/en-us/articles/360055471353-Prepare-for-Variants) with this API.
+  Hopefully, in the future, we will be able to take advantage of the variant feature [coming in Figma](https://help.figma.com/hc/en-us/articles/360055471353-Prepare-for-Variants) with this API.

 - ⚡️ We have released a first alpha version of the [data grid component](/components/data-grid/).<br />
-  We announced our intent to building this component [a year ago](/blog/september-2019-update/#our-roadmap-intent-for-october).
+  We announced our intent to build this component [a year ago](/blog/september-2019-update/#our-roadmap-intent-for-october).
 While we could have implemented a simple version and release it a month later, it wouldn't have set us in the right direction for the years to follow.
 We're aiming aim to deliver the best-in-class React data grid.
   This objective requires a twin licensing model.
 The component is available under an MIT license for the features that can be relatively easily implemented, and that can be sustained with an open-source model; as well as a paid commercial license for the more advanced features.
   <br />To ensure we could meet this objective, we spent time finding an expert in the field.
-This led us to opening a new job position, and, a few months later, [Damien Tassone](/blog/spotlight-damien-tassone/) joined to lead the work on this component.
+This led us to open a new job position, and, a few months later, [Damien Tassone](/blog/spotlight-damien-tassone/) joined to lead the work on this component.

   <a href="/components/data-grid/"><img src="/static/blog/2020-q3-update/data-grid.png" alt="" style="width: 829px; margin-bottom: 8px;" /></a>